AHE Roadmap Implementation Center

 Learn more about best practices for implementing an equity transformation and methods for incorporating it into existing quality improvement activities.

 Health equity transformation is a long-term process—there is no one-size-fits-all timeline.
-The estimated timelines provided throughout the Roadmap are meant as general guidance, but every organization will move at its own pace depending on its structure, capacity, priorities, and external factors.
+The estimated timelines provided throughout the Roadmap are meant as general guidance, but every organization will move at its own pace depending on its health equity focus, structure, capacity, the presence of other competing and synergistic priorities, and external factors such as social drivers of health related to the health equity focus.
 Many organizations find themselves revisiting different components of the Roadmap multiple times as they learn more, refine their approach, and adapt to emerging challenges and opportunities.

 Advancing health equity requires continuous learning and adaptation.
-As organizations gain deeper insights into inequities, refine care transformation models, and adjust payment strategies, they often cycle back through earlier phases of the Roadmap to strengthen their efforts and further reduce inequities.
+Teams often cycle back through earlier phases of the Roadmap as they gain deeper insights into why and how specific inequities occur in their communities and organizations, refine care transformation models, and adjust payment strategies.
 This iterative process is a natural and necessary part of embedding equity into healthcare systems in a sustainable way.

-Teams should save all their work, including their team charter, in a centralized drive or folder.
-This way all team members can access the material whenever necessary to review, revise, and update key documents.
-Also, as teams evolve, future members can access material to learn about the initiative and how it operates.
+Teams should save all of their work, including their team charter, in a centralized drive or folder.
+This way, all team members can access the material whenever necessary to review, revise, and update key documents.
+As teams evolve, future members can access material to learn about the initiative and how it operates.

 For more information about AHE’s TA Technical Assistance, please see the AHE Technical Assistance Guide.
 You can also reach us directly at: info@solvingdisparities.org.